geocoder-php/google-maps-places-provider/README.md

 https://developers.google.com/places/web-service

 ## Usage

-This provider often requires extra data when making queries, due to requirements of the underlying places API.
+This provider often requires extra data when making queries, due to requirements of the underlying Places API.

 ### Geocoding
 This provider supports two different modes of geocoding by text.